Driving in Mexico: 14 Things You Need to Know

 It happens mostly in the mountains, and it could slow you down significantly.
 To keep it between the ditches, you have to drive at the maximum speed of 30 km/h (18 mph), and sometimes even have to stop completely.
 Wherever you’re going, don’t expect to get there in time.

-In your own best interest, don’t drive at night.
-Much more road accidents happen, because of:
+Is driving in Mexico safe?
+Yes, but in your own best interest, don’t drive at night.
+A lot of road accidents happen because of:

 But also:

-To add on, the emergency services are limited at night in some areas of Mexico, so if you break your car and get stuck somewhere… Well, good luck.
+Also, the emergency services are limited at night in some areas of Mexico, so if you break down and get stuck somewhere… Well, good luck.
 Enjoy spending the night in the car.
-I’ve done it, and I can confirm: Car’s not the most comfortable place to sleep.
+I’ve done it, and I can confirm: a car’s not the most comfortable place to sleep.

 Parking lots in Mexico are usually paid, but very cheap.
 You may also park in the streets free of charge—but not on the sidewalks.
-Be ready that, in certain locations, finding a good parking space is like catching lightning in a bottle.
+Be ready for the fact that, in certain locations, finding a good parking space is like catching lightning in a bottle.

-Luckily, you will stumble upon valets willing to park the car for you again and again—for only one dollar or so.
+Luckily, you will stumble upon valets willing to park the car for you again and again—for only one or two USD or so.
 Especially if you’re a European, valet parking may seem strange to you and you might prefer parking yourself.
 But I view it as an opportunity to kill not two, but three birds with one stone:

 • You’ll get rid of the struggle to find a parking space.